Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Appendix A: On the uniqueness of the basic brackets

-It is obvious that the r.h.s. of the above equation does not match with the required result of (33).
-Thus, the brackets (A1) are not consistent.
-They can be consistent if and only if $A(k) = 0$ which, ultimately, implies the uniqueness of (34).
+It is obvious that the r.h.s. of the above equation does not match with the required result of (27).
+Thus, the brackets (26) are not consistent.
+They can be consistent if and only if $A(k) = 0$ which, ultimately, implies the uniqueness of non-vanishing basic canonical brackets (17).

-To check the sanctity and preciseness of the brackets (A1), now let us take the second commutator \big (i.e. $\big[Q_g,\; c(k)\big] = i\; c(k)$ \big) of the above equation (A.2).
+To check the sanctity and preciseness of the brackets (26), now let us take the second commutator \big (i.e. $\big[Q_g, c(k)\big] = i\; c(k)$ \big) of the above equation (27).
 The l.h.s. of the commutator is as follows

-In the above equation, we express the ghost charge in terms of the creation and annihilation operators [cf. (16)] and choose the appropriate brackets from (A1).
-It is evident that $\{c(k), \;c(k')\} = 0,\; \{\bar c(k),\; c(k')\} = 0 $ [cf. (A.1)].
-With these inputs, it can be checked that the following is true, namely;
+In the above equation, we express the ghost charge in terms of the creation and annihilation operators [cf, (9)] and choose the appropriate brackets from (26).
+It is evident that $\{c(k), c(k')\} = 0, \{\bar c(k), c(k')\} = 0 $ [cf. (26)].
+With these inputs, it can be checked that

-The above equation is in conflict with the requirement of the r.h.s. of equation (A2) [unless $A(k) = 0$].
-Thus, the (anti)commutators in (A1) are {\it not} consistent in proving the sanctity of equation (A2) in its exact form.
+The above equation is in conflict with the requirement of the r.h.s. of equation (27) [unless $A(k) = 0$].
+Thus, the (anti)commutators in (26) are {\it not} consistent in proving equation (27) in its exact form.

-Ultimately, we conclude that, eventhough the brackets (A1) are consistent with all the requirements connected with the charges $Q_{(a)b}$ and $Q_{(a)d}$, they are {\it not} consistent with the charges $Q_\omega$ and $Q_g$.
-We wish to lay emphasis on the fact that we have taken {\it only} two brackets in equation (A2).
+Ultimately, we conclude that, even though the brackets (26) are consistent with all the requirements connected with the charges $Q_{(a)b}$ and $Q_{(a)d}$, they are {\it not} consistent with charges $Q_\omega$ and $Q_g$.
+We wish to lay emphasis on the fact that we have taken {\it only} two brackets in equation (27).
 However, as it turns out, all the rest of the relevant brackets with $Q_\omega$ and $Q_g$ are found to be inconsistent.
-Hence, the canonical (anti)commutators of equation (34) are {\it unique} in the sense that they are consistent with all the {\it six} continuous symmetries and corresponding conserved charges.
-In general, there might exist many kinds of deformations like (A1).
-However, we conjecture that the consistency with all the {\it six} continuous symmetries would always lead to the derivation of non-vanishing basic brackets as (34).
+Hence the canonical (anti)commutators of equation (17) are {\it unique} in the sense that they are consistent with all the {\it six} continuous symmetries and corresponding conserved charges.
+In general, there might exist many kinds of deformations like (26).
+However, the consistency with all the {\it six} continuous symmetries would always lead to the derivation of (17).

-In this Appendix, we collect all the (anti)commutators that are generated by the BRST charge ($\tilde Q_b$), bosonic charge ($\tilde Q_\omega$) and the ghost charge ($\tilde Q_g$) for the 4D free Abelian 2-form theory.
-These brackets are as follows

-The (anti)commutators with the anti-co-BRST, anti-BRST charges can be computed in a straightforward manner from the corresponding (anti)commutation relations with the co-BRST (see, e.g. Sec.
-IV A) and BRST charges.